 You can find a list of the qualifying conditions here.

 Potential consumers with any of the illnesses listed above must be Florida residents and be recommended by medical professionals.
 Those under 18 are eligible to apply, but a parent or legal guardian must be a caregiver for the young person.
 Registered medical marijuana consumers are added to Florida's Compassionate Use Registry, where they can then be verified by the Florida Office of Medical Marijuana Use and receive a card with which to purchase medical marijuana.

 How Much Medical Marijuana Can I Get, and Where?

 The regulations surrounding amount prescribed have changed over the years; Leafbuyer says that the aforementioned Amendment 2 "defines the amount of marijuana that could reasonably be presumed to be an adequate supply for qualifying consumer’s medical use, based on the best available evidence.
 This presumption as to quantity may be overcome with evidence of a particular qualifying consumer’s appropriate medical use."
 A 70-day supply has become standard.

 It is illegal in the state of Florida to grow your own marijuana, in any amount.
 You must have a licensed cultivation facility to grow.

-If you are a medical patient in search of a Florida dispensary, Leafbuyer offers a location guide.
+If you are a medical consumer in search of a Florida dispensary, Leafbuyer offers a location guide.
 At this time, it is still best to pay in cash at Florida weed dispensaries.